micmejia/bible-dump/NKJV/Isaiah/Isa 14.md

 Your pomp is brought down to Sheol, _And_ the sound of your stringed instruments; The maggot is spread under you, And worms cover you.' ## The Fall of Lucifer

 ###### 12
-"How you are fallen from heaven, O [^d]Lucifer, son of the morning! _How_ you are cut down to the ground, You who weakened the nations!
+"How you are fallen from heaven, O Lucifer, son of the morning! _How_ you are cut down to the ground, You who weakened the nations!

 ###### 13
 For you have said in your heart: 'I will ascend into heaven, I will exalt my throne above the stars of God; I will also sit on the mount of the congregation On the farthest sides of the north;